Types of Degrees Architecture/Urban Planning Majors Are Getting

 Who Is Getting a Bachelor’s Degree in Architecture/Urban Planning?

 At the countrywide level, the racial-ethnic distribution of architecture and related services majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Architecture & Related Services.
-About 13.6% of those with this major are international students.
+Students from other countries are interested in Architecture & Related Services, too.
+About 12.6% of those with this major are international students.